 Downtown Tax increment financing District

 ABOUT.
-The Village of Clarendon Hills is considering the use of Tax Increment Financing (TIF) to support public and private investment to strengthen the economic viability of its downtown business district.
+On March 16, 2020, the Village of Clarendon Hills created a Tax Increment Financing (TIF) District to support public and private investment to strengthen the economic viability of Clarendon Hills’ downtown business district.

 BACKGROUND.
 In 2018 the Economic Development Commission, under the direction of the Village Board of Trustees, hosted an Economic Development Summit.
 During the event, the panelist discussed issues, opportunities, and methods the Village should consider using to attract investment and new businesses in the Downtown.
 Shortly after the Summit, the Village Board hired of Ehlers & Associates, Inc. to prepare a Downtown Economic Incentives Study for their consideration and approval.
 A copy of the approved July 31, 2018 Study is posted at www.clarendonhills.us/dtedtools.
 The Study provides an overview of potential financial tools that would generate base-line revenue, that in turn, could be used to create financial incentives for private investment in the Downtown.
 Specifically, the Study reviewed three financial mechanisms: special service areas, business districts, and tax increment finance districts (TIF), and concluded that TIF would have the greatest potential of providing the most revenue without negatively impacting the value of the existing downtown properties.
 As a result of the Study, the Village Board set aside funding for consultant services needed for the development of a Tax Increment Finance District Eligibility Study.